AdobeDocs/campaign.en/help/v8/connect/crm-data-sync.md

    >[!NOTE]
    >
-   >If no match is defined for a field, the values cannot be updated: they are inserted directly into the CRM.
+   >If no match is defined for a field, the values cannot be updated: they are inserted directly into your CRM.

    If necessary, change the data format using the drop-down list of the **[!UICONTROL Conversion]** columns.
 Possible conversion types are detailed in [this section](#data-format).